Plant-Coach/plant_coach_be/README.md

-# Welcome to Plant Coach
+# 🪴Welcome to Plant Coach🪴

 ### Technologies
 - Ruby on Rails